stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 [LinkedIn](https://www.linkedin.com/in/stefanfrede/) | [XING](https://www.xing.com/profile/Stefan_Frede2) | [GitHub](https://github.com/stefanfrede) | [GitLab](https://gitlab.com/stefanfrede)

-I'm a front-end developer with a focus on HTML, CSS, Accessibility and Progressive Enhancement.
-When I use JavaScript, I like to limit myself to browser APIs whenever possible.
+I'm a front-end developer with a focus on HTML, CSS, Accessibility and Progressive Enhancement and I like to limit myself to browser APIs whenever possible.

+The web has come a long way.
+Features that used to require libraries or frameworks can now easily be implemented using vanilla JavaScript.

-Skills and experience include:
+### Skills and experience include:

 + HTML and (S)CSS
 + Responsive Web Design